The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): Achieving the required surface and pointing accuracy

 We further note an advantage AtLAST has in this regard, due to its 12-meter large secondary mirror (M2).
-While the collecting area of AtLAST M1 is larger than that of an ALMA antenna, the ratio of the areas of the primary to the secondary reflectors is much smaller for AtLAST than for ALMA, meaning the energy reflected by AtLAST M1 will be distributed over a greater area.
+While the collecting area of AtLAST M1 is larger than that of an ALMA antenna, the ratio of the areas of the primary to the secondary reflectors is much smaller for AtLAST than for ALMA, meaning the energy reflected by the AtLAST primary mirror will be distributed over a greater area.
 Concretely, that ratio is $(50/12)^2 = 17.4$ for AtLAST, and $(12/0.75)^2 = 256$ for an ALMA 12-m element, which features a 0.75 meter diameter secondary mirror.
-Considering the intrinsic concentration of scattered light at the AtLAST secondary will be $\sim 14.7\times$ lower than it is for ALMA, this will further reduce the heat loading and therefore reduce the challenges associated with implementing Solar observing modes.
+Considering the intrinsic concentration of scattered light at the AtLAST secondary will be $\sim 14.7\times$ lower than it is for ALMA, this will further reduce the heat loading and therefore reduce the challenges associated with implementing solar observing modes.

-\section{Instrumentation Considerations}
+\section{Instrumentation considerations}

-AtLAST is designed to be a facility telescope serving a broad range of scientific goals.
-Following the recommendations of the instrumentation community and of the operations study, we have designed the telescope to facilitate the large number of science goals described in \cite{Ramasawmy2022}, Booth et al. (in prep), and the AtLAST science cases \citep{Cordiner2024, DiMascolo2024, Klaassen2024, Lee2024, Liu2024, Orlowski-Scherer2024, vanKampen2024, Wedemeyer2024}.
+AtLAST is designed to be a facility telescope serving a broad range of scientific goals including primary investigator proposed science and surveys.
+Following the recommendations of the instrumentation community and of the operations study, we have designed the telescope to facilitate the large number of science goals described in \cite{Ramasawmy2022}, \cite{Booth2024a}, and the AtLAST science cases \citep{Akiyama2023, Cordiner2024, DiMascolo2024, Klaassen2024, Lee2024, Liu2024, Orlowski-Scherer2024, vanKampen2024, Wedemeyer2024}.
 The design allows up to six nominal dedicated instrument positions, selected only by an axial rotation of the tertiary mirror.
-As discussed in \cite{Groppi2019}, \cite{AtLAST_memo_3}, and \cite{Kohno2020}, the types of instrumentation are expected to fall into one of the four following broad categories:
+As is discussed in \cite{Groppi2019}, \cite{AtLAST_memo_3}, and \cite{Kohno2020}, the types of instrumentation are expected to fall into one of the four following broad categories: